-151. Immediately after mobilization and prior to commencement of the works, the contractor will submit a compliance report to PIU that all identified pre-construction mitigation measures as detailed in the EMP are undertaken.
+- 159. Immediately after mobilization and prior to commencement of the works, the contractor has submitted a compliance report to PIU that all identified pre-construction mitigation measures as detailed in the EMP are undertaken.
 Contractor should confirm that the staff for EMP implementation (EHS supervisor) is mobilized.
-PIU will review, and approve the report and permit commencement of works.

-152. During construction, results from internal monitoring by the contractor will be reflected in their monthly EMP implementation reports to the PIU.
-CMSC will monitor, review and advise contractors for corrective actions if necessary.
-Quarterly report summarizing compliance and corrective measures, if any, taken will be prepared by CMSC team at PIU and submitted to PMU (Report format is at Appendix 7).
-During operation, PIU will conduct management and monitoring actions as per the operation stage EMP, and submit to PMU annual report.

-153. Based on PIU Quarterly monitoring reports and oversight visits to subproject work sites, PMU will submit semi-annual Environmental Monitoring Report (EMR).
-Once concurrence from the ADB is received the report will be disclosed on TNUIFSL and CMWSSB websites.

-154. ADB will review project performance against the TNUFIP commitments as agreed in the legal documents (loan and project agreements etc.).
-The extent of ADB's monitoring and supervision activities will be commensurate with the project's risks and impacts.
-Monitoring and supervising of social and environmental safeguards will be integrated into the project performance management system.
+PIU has reviewed, and approved the report and permit commencement of works. - 160.
+During construction, results from internal monitoring by the contractor is reflected in their monthly EMP implementation reports to the PIU.
+CMSC monitor, review and advise contractors for corrective actions if necessary.
+Quarterly report summarizing compliance and corrective measures, if any, taken is prepared by CMSC team at PIU and submitted to PMU (Report format is at Appendix 7).
+During operation, PIU conduct management and monitoring actions as per the operation stage EMP, and submit to PMU annual report. - 161.
+Based on PIU Quarterly monitoring reports and oversight visits to subproject work sites, PMU submit semi-annual Environmental Monitoring Report (EMR).
+Once concurrence from the ADB is received the report is disclosed on TNUIFSL and CMWSSB websites. - 162.
+ADB review project performance against the TNUFIP commitments as agreed in the legal documents (loan and project agreements etc.).
+The extent of ADB's monitoring and supervision activities are commensurate with the project's risks and impacts.
+Monitoring and supervising of social and environmental safeguards are integrated into the project performance management system.

-155. ADB's monitoring and supervision activities are carried out on an on-going basis until a Project Completion Report (PCR) is issued.
+163. ADB's monitoring and supervision activities are carried out on an on-going basis until a Project Completion Report (PCR) is issued.
 ADB issues a PCR within 1-2 years after the project is physically completed and in operation.

-Ε. Environmental Management Plan Implementation Cost
+E. Environmental Management Plan Implementation Cost

-Most of the mitigation measures require the contractors to adopt good site practices, which 156. should be part of their normal procedures already, so there are unlikely to be major costs associated with compliance.
+164. Most of the mitigation measures require the contractors to adopt good site practices, which should be part of their normal procedures already, so there are unlikely to be major costs associated with compliance.
 The costs which are specific to EMP implementation and are not covered elsewhere in the projects are given below.